Hunan

-The site of Wulingyuan was inscribed as a UNESCO World Heritage Site in 1992.
-Changsha, the capital, is located in the eastern part of the province; it is now an important commercial, manufacturing and transportation centre.
-The busiest airports serve domestic and international flights for Hunan, including Changsha Huanghua International Airport, Zhangjiajie Hehua International Airport and Changde Taohuayuan Airport.
-Hunan is the seat of the Yuelu Academy (later become Hunan University), which is one of the four major academies over the last 1000 years in ancient China.
-As of 2022, Hunan hosts 130 institutions of higher education, ranking sixth among all Chinese provinces.
+Wulingyuan was inscribed as a UNESCO World Heritage Site in 1992.
+Changsha, the capital, is in the eastern part of the province and is an important commercial, manufacturing, and transportation center.
+The busiest airports serve domestic and international flights for Hunan, including Changsha Huanghua International Airport, Zhangjiajie Hehua International Airport, and Changde Taohuayuan Airport.

+Hunan is the seat of the Yuelu Academy (later Hunan University), one of the four major academies over the last 1,000 years in ancient China.
+As of 2023, Hunan hosted 137 institutions of higher education, ranking fifth among all province-level divisions of China, and it houses five Double First-Class Universities of Hunan, Defense Technology, Central South, Hunan Normal and Xiangtan.
+As of 2024, two major cities in Hunan (Changsha 23rd and Xiangtan 199th) ranked in the world's top 200 cities by scientific research outputs.